a-windisch/flight_trajectories/README.md

 ![](flight1_map.png)

 #### DA20-C1_N107TX_KSUS_to_1H3_2018-07-17.csv
 This file contains data recorded on July 17 2018 when flying a Diamond Aircraft DA-20 C1 Eclipse (N107TX) from Spirit of St. Louis Airport (KSUS) to State Technical College of Missouri Airport (1H3).
 The data covers both, the trip to 1H3 and back to KSUS.
+Note that on this flight, I turned on the recording a short while after departure from KSUS, so taxiing and takeoff at KSUS is not included.
+However, taxiing after landing is available.
 I started out with full tanks, and I was the only occupant of the plane.
 When closing in on 1H3 I had to choose a lower altitude because of the ceilings becoming lower to the west.
 At 1H3, I executed 2 go-around maneuvers and one touch-and-go.
 After that, I flew straight back to KSUS.
 Here is the map of the recorded flight.
 ![](flight2_map.png)

 #### DA20-C1_N107TX_KSUS_to_KMYJ_2018-09-15.csv